The Union Public Service Commission conducts recruitment examinations for many departments of the Government of India.

 The Engineering Services Examination follows a similar pattern, though the subjects are restricted to four branches of engineering as opposed to a wide range of subjects in the Civil Services Examination.

-The recruitment for other departments are conducted by the UPSC and the schedule is announced in the UPSC exam calendar published on the official website of the UPSC.
+The UPSC Recruitment for other departments is conducted and announced in the UPSC exam calendar published on the official website of the UPSC.

-The UPSC publishes the notification for each examination a few months before it is conducted.
+The official notification gives all the detail about the UPSC Recruitment, a few months before the exam is conducted.
 This gives ample time for interested candidates to go through the application procedure, stages of the exam, age limit and other UPSC eligibility criteria and apply for the exam.